✨ Professional Resume Review | Get Yours Today | Certified Experts

 Blockchain is among the many advanced technologies that are rapidly revolutionizing our world.
 Imagine making transactions without cash and without going through third-party applications or banks.

 Blockchain is an advanced database system or mechanism that allows users to exchange data transparently within a business network.
-It is a (distributed) ledger that distributes, records, and stores information or transactions (between people) in a set of blocks that are linked together in a chain.
+It is a (distributed) ledger that distributes, records, and stores information or transactions (between people) in a set of blocks linked together in a chain.
 Hence, ‘blockchain.’

 One day, everything might be tokenized and connected by a blockchain.